 A modern day ritual that I would recommend today would definitely include focusing on your Solar Plexus Chakra.
 This Chakra is located just below your ribcage at your sternum.
 The color associated with your Solar Plexus is yellow, and it represents your own inner sun: Your fire, your willpower, and your sense of self.
 As you light your own bonfire tonight, write down aspects of your self that do not make you feel as powerful and confident as you truly are.
 Burn these small pieces of paper in the fire to rid of them and increase your self worth and shine!
 Stay up late and say goodnight to the sun tonight.
 Play music, light a BBQ, and enjoy the longest day of the year!

 We named our home afloat Litha for our own balance in life; to celebrate a never-ending summer of wanderlust for our family.
-With this bright light, we follow the adventurous Sagittarius Full Moon with fire and passion on the sea.
-Follow our family travels at http://www.lifeoffthedeepend.com We have a Blog, Podcast, and YouTube channel!
+Follow us at http://www.lifeoffthedeepend.com

 Planting seeds, blooming, and returning back to the soil is a common metaphor used to explain how the moon cycles impact us each month.